bhisaac/5eFP/5eFP-SRD.md

 ### Duration

 A spell’s duration is the length of time the spell persists.
-A duration can be the length of an encounter or until recall.
+A duration can be the length of an encounter, instantaneous, or until the PCs recall back to HQ.
 Some spells specify that their effects last until the spells are dispelled or destroyed.

 #### Encounter